5 Things You Might Not Know About Churchill Capital's Michael Klein

 Klein raised $1.6 billion for the sixth and seventh SPACs under the Churchill Capital umbrella recently.

-Disclosure: Author is long shares of CCIV.
+Disclosure: Author is long shares of CCIV

 (Photo: Churchill Capital)